KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** For now, ignore all patches (those will be installed later).
-Just download the main package, and and MAKE SURE it is the .tpc file version!
+Just download the main package, and MAKE SURE it is the .tpc file version!
 I recommend the 2x version for the best combination of performance and quality.

 Before moving the files to the override folder, be sure to delete the following: PFBI01 through PFBI04, and PMBI01 through PMBI04.